Elkaouni/facial-recognition-pfa2A/README.md

 # <center> PFA: Facial expression recognition // Reconnaissance des expressions faciales <center/>

   ### Goals:
+- Import Database ( kaggle)
-- Successfully detect a face, eyes, mouth and eyebrows
+- Successfully detect a face
-- Successfully predict emotions from pictures by training a model
-- Successfully analyse a picture and give the rates of each one of the 7 emotions
+- Successfully building a modal for predicting the 7 emotions and testing it on pictures.
-- Generalize the predictions to live camera and build first version of final model
-- Generalize the predictions to any video.
+- Successfully predict emotions real time
 - Wrap the result in an adequate python UI or compile to app

   #####################################################################################################

+  ### Achieved:
+Sunday-Monday 31/05/2022: successfully built a modal for detecting the 7 emotions using Kaggle fer2013 database to train it + real time prediction done

-  ### First week's goals:
+  ###
-- Detect face, eyes, mouth and eyebrows
-- Prepare a dataset containing the 6 emootions: happy sad angry nervous anxious crying + neutral
-- Predict the emotion on a picture